GUIDING PRINCIPLES FOR VOLUNTEERS OF COMMUNITY COMMITTEE OF INTERNATIONAL STUDENTS (CCIS)

 Act in a manner that merits the trust and confidence placed in CCIS.

-Seek appropriate guidance and advice if a situation is beyond our role or competency.
+Seek out appropriate guidance and advice when a situation is beyond our role or competency.

 Strive to provide high-quality service and programs through regularly reviewing and evaluating our work.

 Strive to ensure our programs reflect the needs, diversity and goals of the Bechtel International Center.